Tshibalo2008/Coffee-Shop-Sales-Analysis/README.md

 Explore ways to boost sales in lower-performing categories through bundling, sampling, or limited-time offers

 #
-Revenue by Day of Week
+5. Revenue by Day of Week

+#
+Key findings or Insights

 #
 Weekday sales are strong and consistent